 The Benefits of Credit Card Fraud Detection with Machine Learning Over Traditional Methods

-Traditional credit card fraud detection relies on predefined rules and patterns but struggles to keep pace with evolving tactics.
+Traditional credit card fraud monitoring is built on predefined rules and patterns but struggles to keep pace with advancing tactics.
 In contrast, fraud detection with machine learning harnesses the power of advanced algorithms for identifying patterns of suspicious activity efficiently.
-The following comparison explores the principles behind both methods in combating fraudulent transactions.
+An ML model for credit card fraud detection is trained on historical transaction data to identify patterns that distinguish fraudulent from legitimate activity, allowing proactive risk management.

 Improved Accuracy